First Aid Course Logan Central

 Are You Qualified to Do First Aid?

 First aiders must earn a statement of attainment by completing all the required units of a first aid module.
 You can do this by attending a training course with a nationally recognised training organisation like Australia Wide First Aid.
-To find the course that will be of most use to you, you need to have a good idea of the risks and threats present in your facility or home.
-Take note that students need to be at least 14 years of age, and those below 18 years old need to have signed consent from their parents or guardians.

 Before and After Attending First Aid Training